jakestargel/justinholmes.com/src/data/songs_and_tunes/the-two-sisters.md

 And sure enough, Jarrod's choice had been The Two Sisters (which they typically write on setlists as "Oh The Wind And Rain").
 Jarrod knows that I like and play this song, and also knew I was going to be in the audience that night, but whether my presence had any effect I don't know; almost certainly coincidence I reckon.
 Either way, I was thankful because it was a lovely version, and it was a great moment for me and my family.

 As an aside: after that show, the band's bassist Royal Masat came over to my AirBnb, where we shared a bottle of wine and talked about music late into the night, along with my family and our mutual friend Gabrielle Simard, a circus star and software engineer who was in town.
-Royal very encouraging about my music and my career, and it was a very validating moment, just when I needed a reason to keep going.
+Royal was (and has since been) very encouraging about my music and my career, and it was a very validating moment, just when I needed a reason to keep going.
 Thanks Royal.

 ### As cryptograss

 Although I don't closely keep track of this statistic, I suspect that The Two Sisters is the traditional song which we are most often requested to play at various cypherpunk events.
 I have noted and described the incredible thirst for traditional music among the cypherpunk community at many shows and podcast appearances, and the age and many threads of this one seems to be captivating to the crypto native mind.

-We played this song at six show with our dear friend and kickass fiddler [Kuba Hejhal](/kuba), who left this world in September 2024.
+We played this song at six shows with our dear friend and kickass fiddler [Kuba Hejhal](/kuba), who left this world in September 2024.
 Kuba was a special cryptograsser; he took very seriously the task of doing justice to this song.

 As a band, we've played it at {{ song.plays.length }} shows so far, and it's always interesting to see how y'all respond.
 For whatever reason(s), it seems to be counter-intuitive to many people to suppose that these old songs might hit so hard, and be such a quintessential piece of the cypherpunk puzzle.
 But **this song has survived and surged for three and a half centuries with no need for copyrights or centralized authorities** to protect it.
 It serves as an easy and obvious example of what we hope decentralized society to be.